tonethar/IGME-330-Master/notes/canvas-6.md

     - delete the 'color' parameter and replace it with an `image` parameter
     - initialize a new property named `image` with this value
   - be sure to still initialize the other properties (`x`, `y`, etc) either by calling [`super()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Sub_classing_with_extends) with the first 5 arguments, or in some other manner
   - test your code by creating a new `ImageSprite` in the console, and pass in the value of `spriteImage`.
-You should see that the there is `image` property, and that it points at the correct image
+You should see that the there is an `image` property, and that it points at the correct image

 ![screenshot](./_images/sprity-2.jpg)

 ### IV-A. Resources

 - See [Canvas Part V](./canvas-5.md) for help on pre-loading an image and using `ctx.drawImage()`
--
+- See [ES6 Class inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Sub_classing_with_extends) if you need help on JS class inheritance

 ### IV-B. Submission